Judas [Child 23]

 The betrayal of Jesus by Judas is told in Matt.
 26:14-16, 47f.; Mark 14:10-11, 43f.; Luke 22:3-6, 47f.; compare also John 13:2, 27, 18:2f.
 The story of Judas betraying Jesus for thirty pieces of silver is found only in Matt.
 26:15, with the sequel in 27:3-10 (it is based on Zech.
 11:12-13, which also mentions thirty pieces of silver, although in a completely different context).
 The notion of Judas as treasurer and thief occurs only in John 12:4-6, (13:29).

 The manuscript containing this piece is known by two catalog numbers, Trinity College (Cambridge) 323 and Trinity College (Cambridge) B 14.39.
-The former is the number in the continuous manuscript catalog; the latter in the classified catalog; the prefix "B" places it among the theological manuscripts (as opposed to "R" for historical manuscripts or "O" for manuscripts from the Gale collection; James, p. vii).
+The former is the number in the continuous manuscript catalog (the newer catalog; Boklund-Lagopolou, p.
+48); the latter in the classified catalog; the prefix "B" places it among the theological manuscripts (as opposed to "R" for historical manuscripts or "O" for manuscripts from the Gale collection; JamesMSS, p. vii).
+The volume as now bound seems to contain two separate manuscript books, both on vellum (Boklund-Lagopolou, p.
+49).
+Several different hands were involved.

 Child later printed a corrected version, giving the readings of the manuscript verbatim (as read by Skeat).
 However, modern ballad scholars have almost always followed at least one of the imperfections of Child's original text (omitting duplicated lines, modifying the thorns, exchanging u and v, using Child's h instead of s, etc.)